 In this article, we’ll look at the effects that wine can have on your feline and the steps to take if they sneaked a few sips from your glass.
 Let’s get started!

 Is Wine Toxic for Cats?

-These symptoms can present themselves as soon as 15 minutes after ingestion.
-If you suspect that your cat has had a few sips of your glass of evening wine and they display any of these symptoms, take them to a vet immediately.
+These signs can present themselves as soon as 15 minutes after ingestion.
+If you suspect that your cat has had a few sips of your glass of evening wine or if they display any of these signs, take them to a vet immediately.

-The severity of these symptoms will also depend on the strength of the wine, but even 1 teaspoon is enough to cause mild toxicity in cats — and 2 or three can easily result in more serious symptoms.
-Also, like humans, whether your cat has recently eaten will make a big difference in the severity of their symptoms, as an empty stomach is far more dangerous.
+The severity of the signs will also depend on the strength of the wine, but even 1 teaspoon is enough to cause mild toxicity in cats, and 2 or 3 teaspoons can easily result in more serious side effects.
+Also, like humans, whether your cat has recently eaten will make a big difference in the severity of their signs, as an empty stomach is far more dangerous.

-You may have heard the controversy over the new invention of cat and dog wine and wonder whether it’s safe for your feline.
-Cat wine is made in several different ways, but it’s mostly made using catnip, with beet juice as the base, and it is alcohol-free.
+There is controversy over the new invention of cat and dog wine, and you might be wondering whether it’s safe for your feline.
+Cat wine is made in several different ways, but it’s typically made using catnip, with beet juice as the base, and it is alcohol free.
 Although all the ingredients used in these wines are non-toxic, they often contain sugars from fruits, which are not ideal to give your cat on a regular basis.

-In the end, it’s up to you whether you want to have your cat try one of these, but we advise sticking to clean water or maybe catnip-infused water as a treat indeed.
+It’s ultimately up to you whether you want to have your cat try one of these wines, but we advise sticking to clean, fresh water to quench their thirst.

-Giving your cat wine is definitely not a good idea, although if they steal a few sips while you’re not looking, they’ll most likely be fine, and a long nap should be enough to set them straight!
-Luckily, most cats will simply not enjoy the smell or taste of wine and avoid drinking it, anyway, but if your feline shows any interest in your evening Merlot, it’s best to keep it out of their reach.
+Giving wine to your cat is not a good idea.
+Cats should never be offered wine or any alcoholic beverage because alcohol poisoning can result in death in severe cases.
+Luckily, most cats will simply not enjoy the smell or taste of wine and avoid drinking it, anyway, but if your feline shows any interest in your evening Merlot, it’s vital to keep it out of their reach.